Starfloat/Fit-Forward/README.md

 ## CSC-400 Capstone Project SCSU FALL 2021

+A simple web-based calorie, macronutrients and activity tracker.

 #### Getting Started

 Run `npm install` in both the client and server directory to download the necessary dependencies and node packages.